TRAIS-Lab/dattri/README.md

 ### Use low-level utility functions to build data attribution methods

-#### IHVP
+#### HVP/IHVP
+Hessian-vector product (HVP), inverse-Hessian-vector product (IHVP) are widely used in data attribution methods. `dattri` provides efficient implementation to these operators by `torch.func`.
 This example shows how to use the CG implementation of the IHVP implementation.

 ```python
 from dattri.func.ihvp import ihvp_cg, ihvp_at_x_cg